HumanPhenotype/humanphenotype.github.io/README.md

 Lastly when the target is still not down and out, the physical attacks are ramped up and the psychological attacks become more opportunistic - waiting for a moment when the target is open to suggestion, fatigued, had too much to drink or other compromising states.
 And then it lashes out - hard.
 It becomes a war of attrition that the target usually loses.

+# Depending on the operator's experience, people may not notice him at all all their lives

 <div style="border-style: solid; border-width: thin; border-color: lightgrey;" align="center" width="100%">
     <img alt="targeting" width="100%" src="2.jpg">